 EDI in the Faculty of Natural Sciences

 The Faculty of Natural Sciences is located across three campuses, and comprises six departments and institutes: Chemistry, Life Sciences, Mathematics, Physics, the Centre for Environmental Policy, and the Grantham Institute.
-Each department has an EDI committee and a Diversity Champion is appointed by the Faculty to oversee and coordinate EDI activities across the Faculty.
+Each department and institute has an EDI committee.

 The Faculty has focused on promoting a number of training initiatives to staff including: